juan-esteller/NAND/README.md

 [http://www.introtcs.org](http://www.introtcs.org/public/index.html).
 See in particular the following [appendix](http://www.introtcs.org/public/lec_A_NAND_prog_lang.html) for the languages' specifications.

+See [this website](http://chess-master-doubt-60650.netlify.com/) for a web interface of this implementation.

 ## To compile on OS X and Linux:

 * Clone the repository-- we recommend you pull frequently, so that you can have the latest version.